HamzaM3/webpack-notes/01-developing/01-02-development-server.md

 It works

 ## Accessing development server from the network
-some advice about remote and host change
+some advice about remote server and host change

 ## Polling instead of watching files
 Docker and Vagrant don't work with watch